Omkaarr1/VideoStreaming/README.md

-# BD Video Streaming
+# Video Streaming

-BD Video Streaming is a Single Page Application (SPA) developed for streaming movies online.
+Video Streaming is a Single Page Application (SPA) developed for streaming movies online.
 It leverages modern web technologies to create an immersive and user-friendly movie streaming experience.
 Users can easily browse through a collection of movies and start streaming their preferred selections with just a click.

 ## Technologies Used